 Some state and territory laws provide that motor vehicles used in the commission of certain offences may be made subject to impoundment, immobilisation and forfeiture.
 Motor vehicles that have been the subject of such sanctions may be registered on the Personal Property Securities Register, as a hoon lien.

 Items that a bankrupt is able to retain when they become a bankrupt (i.e. that are not divisible property).
-A list of these items can be found in Bankruptcy Regulation 6.03.
+A list of these items can be found in section 27 of the Bankruptcy Regulations 2021.